Architecture Drift Detection: Keep Your Code Aligned with Design

 The documented dependencies no longer match actual integrations:

-- A third-party API was replaced with an in-house solution
+- A third-party API was replaced with something built in-house

 - A new external dependency was added (payment provider, monitoring service) but not documented